NodePing/nodeping-ansible/README.md

 ### Running Locally

-This method will allow you to run your playbooks on your remote machines that you are building, but you won't need the nodeping-api code installed on your remote machines.
+This method will allow you to run your playbooks, but you won't need the nodeping-api code installed on your remote machines.
 This is done by delegating the nodeping tasks to localhost.

 ``` yaml
 ---